What Is ACCA? A Complete Guide to Course Structure, Salary, and Scope

 Future Scope of ACCA in India

-ACCA members are trained in IFRS, which gives them an edge in multinational firms, Big Four audit practices, and financial KPOs that serve global clients.
+ACCA trains members in IFRS, giving them an edge in MNCs, Big Four audit practices, and financial KPOs serving global clients.
 Rising cross-border M&A and foreign investment are increasing the demand for ACCA professionals in India.
-Multinational corporations and Big Four firms are hiring actively, making the future of ACCA in India very strong.
+As multinational companies expand in India, demand for ACCA-qualified professionals is likely to remain strong.

 After completing class 12, candidates often begin preparing for professional certification exams.
-But while choosing a professional qualification, they often compare ACCA with other professional certifications such as CA (Chartered Accountant), CMA (Certified Management Accountant), and CFA (Chartered Financial Analyst).
+Students often compare ACCA with other qualifications, such as CA, CMA, and CFA, before choosing a career path.

 Each course has its benefits, so let’s compare the ACCA course with other professional courses: